mochoy/nerf-ammo-counter/README.md

 - Make sure if the ammo counting mechanism is switch, it's connecting to a digital pin.
 If the ammo counting mechanism is the IR gate, make sure it's connected to an analog pin.
 - Second item is digital pin which the magazine insertion detection switch is connected to.
-- Third item is digital pin which the magazine size toggle button is connected to. v- Fourth item is the analog pin which the voltage divider for the voltmeter is connected to.
+- Third item is digital pin which the magazine size toggle button is connected to.
+- Fourth item is the analog pin which the voltage divider for the voltmeter is connected to.
 - Fifth item is the digital pin which the fire mode toggle button is connected to.
 - Sixth item is the digital pin which the relay for connecting the automatic blaster's motor is connected to.

 Setup magazines sizes:

 `byte magSizes[] = {5, 6, 8, 10, 12, 15, 18, 19, 20, 22, 25, 36, 0};`